 Here at CryoWorks, we make things happen – all tailored to your project specifications, needs, and budget.

-Typically, vacuum insulated field joints are used in place of bayonet connections when the pressure ratings of the piping system exceed that of standard bayonet connections as well as in larger bore piping systems when bayonets are not available.
+Vacuum Insulated Field Can Joints are used in place of bayonet connections when the pressure ratings of the piping system exceed that of standard bayonet connections as well as in larger bore piping systems when bayonets are not cost effective or available.
 CryoWorks can also accommodate vacuum insulated field can joints at tees, elbows, and valves.
-Installation should be completed by CryoWorks technicians or certified welders trained in cryogenic and vacuum installations.
+Installation can be completed by any certified welder trained in cryogenic and vacuum installations.